hmakelin/gisnav/docs/pages/setup.rst

 PX4-ROS 2 microRTPS bridge
 ---------------------------------------------------
 See the
-`uorb topic configuration guide <https://docs.px4.io/v1.12/en/middleware/micrortps.html#supported-uorb-messages>`_ for information on how to configure the bridge topics.
+`uorb topic configuration guide <https://docs.px4.io/v1.12/en/middleware/micrortps.html#supported-uorb-messages>`_ and `RTPS message IDL files <https://docs.px4.io/v1.12/en/middleware/micrortps_manual_code_generation.html#rtps-message-idl-files>`_ sections of the PX4 User Guide for information on how to configure the bridge topics.
 For the :class:`.MockGPSNode` example you must configure the bridge as follows:

 * Send